sanschul/MiFeeD/README.md

 #  Master Thesis

-This repo contains the results, tooling and final document for my master thesis.
+This repo contains the results, tooling for my master thesis.
+The source for my thesis paper can be found at https://codeberg.org/zottelchin/Masterarbeit.

 ----
 Phillipp Engelke<br>